bellenuit/sql-notebook/README.md

 ## Wiki text

-Wiki text can be formatted in a basic way: Header 2-4, italic, bold, unnumbered and numbered lists as well as URL with https$$
+Wiki text can be formatted in a basic way: Header 2-4, italic, bold, unnumbered and numbered lists as well as URL with https protocol.
+You can include math notation with double and triple $.

 ## SQL code